Sljux/angular-flow-chart/README.md

 # angular-flow-chart

-Real-time charts for Angular and FlowThings.
+Real-time charts for IoT using Angular and FlowThings.
 Uses the official [FlowThings Angular Client](https://github.com/flowthings/angular-client) for communication with FlowThings server.

 Install via Bower